Looking for the most comprehensive list of national parks in the movies?

 No one has described Yosemite better than the great conservationist John Muir.
 In 1912, he published The Yosemite and wrote: “But no temple made with hands can compare with Yosemite.
 Every rock in its wall seems to glow with life.”

-Yosemite is best known for its waterfalls, but you can also find deep valleys, grand meadows, ancient giant sequoias, a vast wilderness area, and much more.
+Yosemite is best known for its waterfalls, but you can also find deep valleys, grand meadows, ancient giant sequoias, a vast wilderness area and so much more.

-Here’s a little history: In 1849, Yosemite Valley, located in California’s Sierra Nevada Mountains, began to receive many tourists to the region.
+As a retired history teacher, I thought I’d give a quick lesson.
+In 1849, Yosemite Valley, located in California’s Sierra Nevada Mountains, began to receive many tourists to the region.

 They came because of the California Gold Rush.
 As a consequence, conservationists appealed to President Abraham Lincoln to make Yosemite Valley a public trust of California.
 It became America’s third oldest national park after Yellowstone and Sequoia.